matthewriley/USPS-CFC/README.md

 ## Pull Requests

 I don't have all the USPS API's implemented so if there's one you'd like to add, feel free to do so with a pull request.
-Just be sure to follow the general method pattern I have for a consistent implementation.
+Just be sure to follow the general method pattern for a consistent implementation.

 ## License